readthedocs/sphinx_rtd_theme/README.rst

 .. contents::
    :backlinks: none

-`sphinx_rtd_theme` is a sphinx_ theme designed to look modern and be mobile-friendly.
+The ``sphinx_rtd_theme`` is a sphinx_ theme designed to look modern and be mobile-friendly.
-The primary focus of this theme is to be used on readthedocs.org_ but can work with your own sphinx projects.
+This theme is primary focused to be used on readthedocs.org_ but can work with your own sphinx projects.
 To read more and see a working demo_ head over to readthedocs.org_.